 Perhaps it’s the heat and the humidity.
 Or maybe it’s the spirited beat of the Merengue.
 Or it could even be the talk of fresh cigars being rolled against the thighs of young Dominican women.
-Whatever the truth, Santo Domingo has a distinct Latino flavour and the air is rich with it.
+Whatever it is, Santo Domingo has a distinct Latino flavour and the air is rich with it.

 As the capital of the Dominican Republic, Santo Domingo is situated to the south east of Hispaniola.
-It’s often dubbed the “first city of America” having been established in 1498 as the oldest, continually inhabited European settlement in America by Bartholomew Columbus, Christopher Columbus’ brother.
-There was an earlier establishment in 1496 across the Ozama river but this was migrated to the present day Colonial City of Santo Domingo.
+It’s often dubbed the “first city of America” – it was established in 1498 as the oldest, continually inhabited European settlement in America by Bartholomew Columbus, Christopher Columbus’ brother.
+There was an earlier establishment in 1496 across the Ozama river but this was later shifted to the present day Colonial City of Santo Domingo.

 As the first city of America, it was the location of the first cathedral, hospital, customs house and university in the Americas.
 The Calle Las Damas, incidentally, was the first road in this first city.
 It’s said that the grid layout of the city was what inspired the regimented town planning of today’s American cities.
 For this, and its many firsts, the Colonial City of Santo Domingo was awarded UNESCO status in 1990.